-F-gas (HFC's, PFC, SF6) emissions have increased significantly in recent years and are estimated to rise further in response to phase out ozone-depleting substances (ODS) under the Montreal Protocol (Gschrey et al. 2011, Velders et al. 2015).
-GAINS accounts for emissions of hydrofluorocarbons (HFCs), hydrochlorofluorocarbons (HCFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF6).

-HFCs, PFCs and SF6 are potent greenhouse gases and therefore regulated under the Kyoto Protocol.
-Emissions of HCFCs are not regulated under the Kyoto Protocol, but included in GAINS in order to model the transition from HCFCs to HFCs as outlined by the latest revision of the Montreal Protocol (UNEP, 2007).
-In compliance with the Montreal protocol, many applications that formerly used chlorofluorocarbons (CFCs) for cooling and refrigeration purposes changed rapidly to applications employing HCFCs with lower ozone-depleting effects or to HFCs with no ozone-depleting effects.
+F-gas emissions have increased significantly in recent years and are estimated to rise further in response to increased demand for cooling services and a phase out of ozone-depleting substances (ODS) under the Montreal Protocol (Gschrey et al. 2011, Velders et al. 2015; Purohit and Höglund-Isaksson, 2017).
+In compliance with the Montreal protocol (UNEP, 2007), many applications that formerly used chlorofluorocarbons (CFCs) for cooling and refrigeration purposes changed rapidly to applications employing HCFCs with lower ozone-depleting effects or to HFCs with no ozone-depleting effects.
 Later amendments to the Montreal protocol require a complete phase-out of all ozone-depleting substances including HCFCs (UNEP, 2007).
 In GAINS, all use of CFCs in mobile air conditioners in the EU-28 is assumed phased out by 2005, while in stationary sources about 20 percent of the total demand for HFCs/HCFCs is still covered by HCFCs in 2005 followed by a gradual phase-out completed by 2020.